TommyMart/Data_Visualisation_API/readme.md

 ```event = db.relationship("Event", back_populates="attending")``` <br>
 ```invoice = db.relationship("Invoice", back_populates="attending", cascade="all, delete")``` <br>

+ERD Changes

+It was decided to add a seat section attribute so that a seating limit fucntion could be assigned to each sub section - General Admission, Section C, Section B, Section A and VIP.
+A time stamp was also added to limit confusing should there be any around the purchasing of tickets and events selling out.

 ### Invoices

 <img src="DOCS/invoices_table.png" alt="Invoices PSQL table" height="80%"/>

 - id - Intger created by Postgres per entry, Primary Key, and therefore automatically NOT NULL.
 - total_cost - Float datatype with a default value of 0.00.
-- timestamp - - Date format automatically populated by the datetime library.
+- timestamp - Date format automatically populated by the datetime library.

 Foriegn Keys